frontbase/Frontbase/README.md

 Using [StyleDocco](http://jacobrask.github.io/styledocco/) which parses stylesheet comments with markdown and generates one page per file.

 * `/docs` - styleguide location (build project first)

+## FAQ

+> How to make it work with *XYZ* PHP/Ruby/... framework?

+Just move all files to project *document_root* directory and run commands from there.
+Done!